Pre-Employment Structured Clinical Interview (PESCI)

 What is a PESCI?

-The Pre-Employment Structured Clinical Interview is conducted to assess that the applicant has the knowledge, skills and experience to practice safely and effectively in the particular general practice position for which limited registration is sought.
+The PESCI is conducted to assess that the applicant has the knowledge, skills and experience to practice safely and effectively in the particular general practice position for which limited registration is sought.

 The PESCI is an evaluation for suitability for a particular position.
 It is not an examination nor an assessment of an international medical graduate’s overall performance.